Showing posts with label translations. Show all posts

 It’s what turns you on.

-Painfully easy to synthesize longing
+Painfully easy to imagine longing

 For everyone, but a woman was the mold